 PARP Inhibitors

-There are some differences in the use of each drug, such as the specific gene mutations used to select patients, how they may be combined with androgen receptor pathway inhibitors, and the timing of when they can be administered in the course of mCRPC.
+There are some differences in the use of each drug, such as the specific gene alterations used to select patients, how they may be combined with androgen receptor pathway inhibitors, and when they can be given in the course of advanced prostate cancer.
 Potentially serious side effects include bone marrow problems, lung inflammation (pneumonitis), and blood clots.

-Patients with metastatic prostate cancer should strongly consider genetic counseling and genetic testing for inherited mutations.
-The results of testing can inform whether you may benefit from treatment with PARP inhibitor medicines.
-Testing may also show whether you carry a genetic mutation that could increase family members’ risk for prostate or other cancers.
+Patients with metastatic prostate cancer should strongly consider getting two types of testing: germline genetic testing and somatic testing for specific gene changes.
+Testing will give you the most complete understanding of your treatment options, including whether you may benefit from PARP inhibitors.
+Testing may also show whether you carry a genetic alteration that could increase family members’ risk for prostate or other cancers.
 This information can help you and your family create a plan for cancer prevention and earlier detection.
+Learn more.

 If you have a family history of prostate, breast, ovarian, pancreatic or other cancers, it is important to talk to your doctor about genetic counseling and testing, for you and family members.